 - Send your student to Jeff Fouts in student services, Hinds Hall 114, with all the paperwork.
 He will keep a copy for his records and you should keep a copy for yourself for review.
 The only way your student receives credit for the work they are doing is if they bring in the paperwork so they can get enrolled in the IST337: IM&T Support Practicum course.
 The paperwork should be submitted no more than TWO WEEKS BEFORE the start of classes.
 Paperwork should include the IST337 contract/form (included at the top of the page).

 - Once the paperwork is received by Jeff Fouts, the student will then be able to register for the course.
 They WILL NOT be able to register for IST337 until all paperwork has been received.

 PLEASE NOTE: Students may not count IST337 in the IM&T or Data Science Minors

-We are happy to enhance your teaching experience by providing you the ability to have an undergraduate TA for your class.
-Hosting an undergraduate TA is often really rewarding and the student finds the experience extremely beneficial as they get to connect further with a professor, have a deeper understanding of material and develop the people skills that come with serving others.
+We are happy to enhance your teaching experience by providing you the ability to have an Undergraduate Student Support for your class.
+Hosting an Undergraduate Student Support is often really rewarding and the student finds the experience extremely beneficial as they get to connect further with a professor, have a deeper understanding of material and develop the people skills that come with serving others.